A Coaching Power Tool Created by Doukessa Lerias

 A coach may consider a detailed discussion around the following points:

 The task or goal – what is it?
 Is it achievable?
 What has the client tried to achieve the task?
-What has worked to bring the client closer towards their goal?
+What has worked to bring the client closer to their goal?
 What has not worked in achieving the goal?
 What has been the effect on the client when they have not been successful in completing their established tasks or set goals?

 Fear of failure – what are the client’s fears, frustrations and criticisms about their ability to achieve their goals?
 What effect do these issues have on the client?
-What is the client’s understanding about how their fear interferes with their ability to accomplish their goals?
+What is the client’s understanding of how their fear interferes with their ability to accomplish their goals?

 Validation & Normalization – Fear can isolate the client.
 It is important to identify the real discomfort that the client is most likely feeling.
 A coach can create a safe space where the client feels that their fear, frustration & self-criticism is a normal response to goal attainment and achievement.